tearitco/SRW-Engine-MV-Public/docs/manual.md

 # Mechs

-## Definition

-Mech are Classes in vanilla RPG Maker Terms.
-Of the default RPG Maker properties only the Name is used.<br>
-The rest of the Mech properties are set using metadata tags in the note field.
-It is recommended to create a new Mech by copying an existing, fully defined, one and changing the properties as needed.
-The following is an annotated example:<br>

 ## General Notes

 Unlike in vanilla RPG Maker, the Class/Mech of the unit is what determines what their sprite will be on the map.